databrainhq/dataneuron/README.md

 dn = DataNeuron(db_config='database.yaml', context='your_context_name')
 dn.initialize()

+dn.set_client_context("userid") # optional: if you want to make it scoped specific to your customer/tenant
 # Ask a question
 question = "How many users do we have?" result = dn.query(question)